Close Menu

 Essential tools: screwdriver, wire stripper, voltage tester

 You’ll need a flat-head and/or Phillips-head screwdriver to remove the switch cover plate and switch.
 Wire strippers are essential for neatly preparing the wire ends for connection.
-Use a voltage tester to double check that the wires aren’t live before proceeding.
+Use a voltage tester to double-check that the wires aren’t live before proceeding.
+Add wire nuts or Wago lever connectors for secure, code-compliant wire connections.

 Preparing the workspace for safety